dell/csm/docs/SECURITY.md

 ## Reporting a Vulnerability

-Have you discovered a security vulnerability in this project?
+Please report a vulnerability by opening an Issue in this repository.
-We ask you to alert the maintainers by sending an email, describing the issue, impact, and fix - if applicable.

-You can reach the CSM maintainers at karavi@dell.com.